Toufeeqmir/smart-split-ai/README.md

 In one line:

-**SmartSplit is a real-time shared expense and chat app for groups, built with React, Express, MongoDB, and Socket.IO.**
+**SmartSplit is a real-time shared expense and chat app for groups, built with React, Express, MongoDB, and Socket.IO, with email-based OTP verification on signup.**